JoaoLRezende/reduction-detector/README.md

 [4]: <src/reduction-detector.cpp>

 As a rudimentary form of regression testing, we watch closely changes in the output of the tests run by `test.sh`.
-After making any changes to the program, we run `test.sh` and, by using something like `diff`, we ensure that any changes introduced in the output files are intended (or that unintended results that should be fixed later are properly documented).
+After making any changes to the program, before committing, we run `test.sh` and, by using `git diff`, we ensure that all changes introduced in the output files are intended (or that unintended results that should be fixed later are properly documented).

 ***